 The Montreux Document is considered as credible

-Being the principal subject of an international document, PMSCs have been brought to greater prominence.
-Their existence is accepted within the international order insofar that they are taken as granted.
+Being the principal subject of an international document, PMSCs have been brought to greater prominence6.
+Their existence is accepted within the international order insofar that they are taken as granted7.
 Therefore, PMSCs’ presence and activities are tolerated in various contexts, including armed guarding in peacetime or in conflict zones.
 An interesting argument brought by Ian Ralby is the emergence of a custom relating to the acceptance of PMSCs.
-Indeed, he claims that they are considered by the international community “as acceptable, legal actors within the international field”.
+Indeed, he claims that they are considered by the international community “as acceptable, legal actors within the international field”8.

 Again, the argument of the non-compulsory character of this international document can be put forward.
 Although the parties are required to observe and respect the obligations coming from the international law, they are not legally constrained by the Montreux Document and its good practices.
 Thus, a large number of countries are reluctant to take part in this project.
 This argument weakens the credibility and restricts the effects of the Montreux Document.
 Nevertheless, the fact that States have made ongoing efforts to adapt their legislation proves that the Document is recognized by its participants.
 The diversity of actors concerned by it also highlights the wish to come together around the same table to regulate the role of PMSCs and their activities.

 1 Buckland, Benjamin S. &, Burdzy, Annie, “Progress and Opportunities, Five Years On: Challenges and Recommendations for Montreux Document Endorsing States”, DCAF – Geneva Centre for Security Sector Governance, 2013, p.14

 3 The Montreux Document, Federal Department of Foreign Affairs & International Committee of the Red Cross, 2008, p.16